|Type of record:||Monument|

 Found in "The Bloody Field":

 1 "?Acheulian axe".
 Presumably a Palaeolithic flint handaxe.
-This find is described and figured in (S6).
+See illustration in (S6).

 Information from (S7).